Bhutan Itinerary – A week in the World’s Happiest Country

 The next stop was the Punakha Suspension Bridge over the PhoChu River.
 This bridge is the longest suspension bridge in the world and it became a perfect photography spot for all the photo freaks in us.
 After having a good time throughout the day we retreated back to Thimphu as it was a 2 hours drive from Punakha.

-After the Buddha Point we went to exploring the Folk Heritage Museum of Thimphu where we learned a lot of things about the history of this country.
+After the Buddha Point, we went to explore the Folk Heritage Museum of Thimphu where we learned a lot of things about the history of this country.
 We also enjoyed the local cuisine at the museum restaurant which served a complete platter to our gastronomical cravings.

 This was the second biggest day of the trip, first being the birthday.
 A trek to Tiger’s Nest was an important part of our trip to look forward to.
 After getting to the base camp and procuring our tickets, we were all set to trek on one of the hardest terrains possible.

 The trek to Tiger’s Nest is difficult.
 And for people like us who spend the most of their day at a desk job, it becomes all the more difficult.
 This trek was a way to test our physical limitations and it did put us to test, both physically and mentally.

 A 3.5kms trek which was covered in a bit more than 3 hours ensured we learn a lesson and start working out immediately.
 But it’s worth the pain and endurance when we reach to the top.
 Apart from the beautiful landscape and a walk through nature, the feeling of completing this trek was beyond words.
 After a day long trek to the Tiger’s Nest and back, we didn’t realize when we dozed of at our resort after dinner.